Internal vs External Recruitment: A Guide for Small Businesses

 External Recruitment Methods

-There are many different ways to recruit for an external candidate, ranging from posting an ad on job boards to searching for candidates in career fairs.
+There are many different ways to recruit an external candidate, ranging from posting an ad on job boards to searching for candidates at career fairs.

 With external recruitment, be sure to shift your job description slightly to better market your company and the role.
 External candidates may not be familiar with your company and will want to know what benefits you offer and why they should choose your organization as their employer.